Accessible Toilet Tips

 In addition, avoid using foot activated bins and please don’t use use accessible toilets as storage rooms, the additional space in these toilets is there for a reason!

 It is almost always a case of the bigger the better when it comes to accessible loos.
 Reviewers will often write about how much space they had to move around, how wide the door was, and whether it opened inwards or outwards.
 Top tip, an outward opening door is better!
 It means there’s more room inside the toilet to move when leaving and entering the room, and nobody is likely to get trapped.

 Good clear signage is important, as is ensuring there is a clear path to the toilet door.
 More and more venues are beginning to use signage that represents invisible disabilities too.
 Grace’s Sign is a good example of this.

 Radar Key locks are great because they allow you to keep your accessible toilet locked at all times.
 This prevents people from using it when they shouldn’t, and it means disabled people won’t have to come looking for a staff member to unlock it when they need to use it.
 Most disabled people have their own key which they’ll carry with them, but if you have installed a Radar Key loo make sure you keep a spare key handy for those that have forgotten!

 Changing Places Toilets

-A Changing Places toilet is a fully accessible toilet with the following additional equipment: a height-adjustable changing bench, an overhead track or mobile hoist; a peninsular toilet, privacy screen and enough space for up to two carers.
-These toilets should be provided in addition to standard accessible toilets, especially in very large venues visited by high numbers of people.
+A Changing Places toilet is an accessible toilet with the following additional equipment: a height-adjustable changing bench, an overhead track or mobile hoist; a peninsular toilet, privacy screen and enough space for up to two carers.
+These toilets should be provided in addition to standard accessible toilets.